-The Michigan Department of Transportation (MDOT) began construction of the I-75 Modernization Project in 2016.
-The Project featured a wide range of improvements including widening I-75 and introducing the first High Occupancy Vehicle (HOV) lanes in Michigan, plus replacing numerous bridges and interchanges in Oakland County.
+The Michigan Department of Transportation (MDOT) began construction of the I-75 Modernization introducing the first High Occupancy Vehicle (HOV) lanes in Michigan, plus replacing numerous bridges and interchanges in Oakland County.
 Road construction activity in Troy was completed in 2021.

 Diverging Diamond Interchanges (DDI's) were constructed in Troy as part of the I-75 Modernization Project.
-DDI's are currently located along I-75 at Big Beaver (opened in spring 2021) and 14 Mile (opened in fall 2021) in Troy.
-Both interchanges were constructed as part of the I-75 road widening project completed by MDOT.
+DDI's are currently located along I-75 at Big Beaver (opened in spring 2021) and 14 Mile project completed by MDOT.